 If this is not enough for you to become serious about safety then consider this.
 Study after study has proven that a serious, genuine safety culture in an organisation can substantially increase net profits.

 We all expect there never to be enough money to do things the way we want.
 But with both CAPEX and OPEX budgets trending downwards, we do need to become better at explaining to our financiers the reason why we need to do things properly.

-Shoddy materials, inadequate training, procedures and processes that have not been critically assessed - these are all things that have no place in asset management.
+Shoddy materials or equipment, inadequate training, procedures and processes that have not been critically assessed - these are all things that have no place in asset management.

 Operations management and asset management is becoming an increasingly more complex and demanding job.
 Putting our heads in the sand is not a viable option, nor is a half-hearted attempt to implement changes that look like we care but that don't actually address the needs.
 My encouragement is to stand up and become a leader; take responsibility and implement true change.
 There are some hard decisions to be made, but if we are unwilling to make them, then someone else will make them for us.
 And then we will truly know what a difficult working environment is.